WojciechMatuszewski/programming-notes/aws-stuff.md

 * the **root container** can only be **controlled by master accounts and Service Control Policies**.
 If such controls are in place ,they apply to all OUs under the root and all member accounts under given OUs. **Root container / node** is the **account that has OUs underneath**.

-* you **can attach SCPS to master account** but **there will be no effect on master account**.
+- you **can attach SCPS to master account** but **there will be no effect on master account**.
 As a good practice your master account should not hold any kind of resources.

+* when using AWS organizations, the **master account does not have any kind of power over the child accounts**.
+You have to **create cross account roles within child accounts granting full access to the master**

 #### Discounts